pablogila/zotero4dummies/README.md

 ```
 {"1": {"field": "title", "operations":[{"function": "replace", "regex": "<sub>", "replacement":"", "flags":"g"},{"function": "replace", "regex": "</sub>", "replacement":"", "flags":"g"}]}}
 ```
 You have now configured a custom User Wildcard.
-You can now extract the title without the HTML tags by writting `{\%1}` on the ZotFile renaming rules, located in `Tools > ZotFile Preferences > Renaming Rules`.
+You can now extract the title without the HTML tags by writting `{%1}` on the ZotFile renaming rules, located in `Tools > ZotFile Preferences > Renaming Rules`.
-For example, to rename all PDFs as `CitationKey - Title`, you should configure ZotFile renaming rules as `{\%b - }{\%1}`.
+For example, to rename all PDFs as `CitationKey - Title`, you should configure ZotFile renaming rules as `{%b - }{%1}`.

 ## Supporting Information PDFs